Nursing MSN (Master of Science)

 Due to the specific features and requirements of this program, international students cannot be admitted.
 Unique situations may be discussed with your enrollment specialist.

 Any course work taken at an accredited institution outside of the United States must be evaluated course-by-course by a NACES approved credentialing agency.
-A list of approved agencies can be found here.
+View a list of approved agencies.
 Official evaluations must be sent directly from the agency to Creighton University.

 Tuition & Financial Aid

 Tuition rates change in the fall of each year.
 Visit our financial aid site for more details.

 To help make your graduate studies at Creighton University more affordable, we encourage you to file the FAFSA to apply for financial assistance.
 We also encourage you to apply for available graduate student scholarships and fellowships.

 Have questions?
 Email or call a friendly financial specialist at 402.280.2731 for any additional questions you may have.